-When you’re a small business owner trying to choose the right title to fit your position, it’s normal to feel overwhelmed by the number of choices you have—or to think your only business owner title options are “owner” or “CEO.”
+When you’re a small business owner trying to choose the right title to fit your position, it’s normal to feel overwhelmed by the number of choices you have—or to think your only options for business owner titles are “owner” or “CEO.”

-Job titles for small business owners should be consistent with the company’s goals and objectives, but they should also feel personal.
-You’re the owner of your small business, but you also wear many other hats—and your job title should reflect your multifaceted role.
+Business titles for small business owners should be consistent with the company’s goals and objectives, but they should also feel personal.
+You’re the owner of your small business, but you also wear many other hats—and your business title should reflect your multifaceted role.

 We’ve put together some simple steps to follow when deciding what small business owner title is right for you.
 Then, you can take a look at our list of both common and creative titles to see if one you like is on that list.
 And if not, you’re the boss—create your own!

 Now that you know what steps to take as you choose your job title as a small business owner, let’s take a look at some job title potential options.
 You have so many choices when it comes to job titles for small business owners, and we’d be hard pressed to list them all.
 But after surveying small business owners in a variety of industries, we were able to gather some of the most common business owner titles.

 See if a few of these titles suit your style, and then take a practice run at a networking event by introducing yourself using those titles.
 You’ll quickly know which ones feel right and which ones simply aren’t a fit.

 Chief executive officer, or CEO, is a common title in the business world and will leave no one in doubt that you’re in charge of your company.
 If you want to convey that your company is well-established or has a large team of employees, CEO might be the right title for you.

 Conversely, if you’re a solopreneur, the term CEO might give off a stuffy air that doesn’t accurately describe your business, or your role within it.